Waverley, Taranaki: Features

 Waverley has a black sand beach, the colour is due to iron sand deposits.
 The campground at the beach is well used in the summer months, as the beach provides safe surfing.
 Waverley has a number of cafes and coffee shops and is a popular place for tourists to stop for a break before entering the Taranaki region.

 Waverley and surrounding community has a South Taranaki District Council LibraryPlus, which provides a full library service and Council related services.
 These services include being able to register your dog, pay your rates or inquire about obtaining a building permit.
 Other services include a Tot Time for the under 5s and bookclub catering to intermediate and high school age children.
 The LibraryPlus also has three APN computers, offering free internet and Skype to the public.

+Waverley railway station, built in 1880–81 as part of the line's extension north from Waitotara, is one of the oldest surviving examples in New Zealand of the Public Works Department's standard "Class 4" design, is registered by Heritage New Zealand (List No. 5109) and classified Category A by the Rail Heritage Trust of New Zealand.

 Waverley has a small skatepark as well as a playground in the town park that can be seen off the main road that runs through Waverley.
 Also there are well kept tennis courts and on Brassey St there is a small dirt jump track for push bikes.
 The locals call it the BMX track.
 The cave at Waverley's cave beach has collapsed due to erosion.